Why are left handed guitars more expensive?

 Left Handed Guitars Are WORTH More

 Look at it this way.
-If left handed guitars cost more, they are also worth a little more!
+If left handed guitars cost more in the first place, they are also worth a little more!
 You’ll pay a little extra to own the guitar, but you’ll also most likely get a little more back if you ever sell it.

 For example, looking at a popular guitar like the Squier Classic Vibe 50s Telecaster on eBay we can clearly see that the lefty regularly sells for roughly 10% more than the righty.